hemangikakirde/credit-card-fraud-detection/README.md

 - The model achieved a ROC AUC score of 0.84 without SMOTE and 0.87 with SMOTE.

 ## Conclusion
 This analysis provides valuable insights into detecting fraudulent credit card transactions.
-The visualizations highlight the class imbalance and distribution of transaction amounts and times.
+The visualisations highlight the class imbalance and distribution of transaction amounts and times.
 The models, especially random forest with SMOTE, show promising results in detecting fraudulent transactions.

 ## Future Work
 - Explore additional techniques to handle class imbalance, such as undersampling or ensemble methods.